ElAwbery/Python-Practice/README.md

 # Python-Practice

 Most of these exercises and drills are taken from sources I've found online.
 There is a link to the source at the top of most files.
-My solutions are not always the same as those given online, sometimes I provide a more efficient solution or one that is better in some way.
-Other times the sample solution was clearly better than my own.
+My solutions are not always the same as those given by the source, sometimes I provide a more efficient solution or one that is better in some way.
+Other times the sample solution was better than my own.
 I usually add comments to explain multiple solution versions.

 If a file does not contain a reference to a source, the problems are my own versions of well known test sets (eg: card-deck, domino problems).